billbuchanan/csn09112/week02_ids/lab/README.md

 <img width="1704" height="1046" alt="image" src="https://github.com/user-attachments/assets/33a324dc-ca5b-457e-b603-29e72806df1f" />

 ### Disable bogon from the public interface
 The firewall will disable private IP addresses on the public network, we thus need to enable this.
-For this, go to Ubuntu, and make sure you have connectivity to the firewall:
+For this, go to Ubuntu and make sure you have connectivity to the firewall:

 ```
 ping 192.168.10.7